trinhc2/Location-Display/README.md

 Feel free to help out by editing the resources/Locations.json file.

 ## Note / Thanks
-Not every area is included, namely, some quest specific areas.
+Not every area is included, namely, quest specific areas and those not appearing on mejrs' map.

 This plugin is based on the [Runescape Region Grid](https://mejrs.github.io/osrs), therefore, some areas may not be 100% accurate.
 Big thanks to mejrs.